soodoku/tldr/summaries/51_clean_code.md

 * Stepdown rule: We want the code to read like a top-down narrative.
 We want every function to be followed by those at the next level of abstraction so that we can read the program, descending one level of abstraction at a time as we read down the list of functions.

+* Not too many arguments

+* Boolean arguments loudly declare that the function does more than one thing.
+They are confusing and should be eliminated.

+#### Classes

+* Should be small
+* Cohesive

 #### Futher Reading